-It’s raining men today on The Art Curator for Kids.
+It’s raining men today on the Art Class Curator.
 Today’s Artwork of the Week is Golconda by René Magritte.
 Take a look.

 What’s going on in this painting?
 What do you notice?
 What do you think the artist was trying to say?

 What’s interesting to me about this painting is that it does look like it is raining this serious, stiff businessman, but they don’t really appear to be moving.
 If they were falling from the sky, wouldn’t their hats fly off and their coats float up in the breeze?
 They are stiff and the same.

 Another element of the painting that strikes me is how organized it is.
 The men are lined up in a grid or in parallel rows both up and down and receding into space.
 Why did the artist do this?